 Most superconducting materials are defined by the ratio κ of the coherence length and the penetration depth.
 This is written as $\kappa = \frac{\xi}{\lambda}$.
-The penetration depth λ is how far the external magnetic field penetrates the surface of the superconductor.
-The coherence length ξ is the distance from the surface of the superconductor that remains superconducting, assuming there is an external magnetic field.
+The penetration depth λ gives how far the external magnetic field penetrates the surface of the superconductor.
+The coherence length ξ is the distance from the surface of the superconductor that has reduced order parameter, assuming there is an external magnetic field.